The BLM Inventory

 Birth of the Utah Wilderness Coalition

 In 1985, conservationists from 40 citizen groups formed the Utah Wilderness Coalition (UWC) and began to develop an alternative to the BLM’s proposal—a citizens’ wilderness proposal.
 Over the course of the next several years, volunteers spent thousands of hours in the field documenting wilderness characteristics and mapping boundaries of proposed wilderness areas.
 The results of their exhaustive fieldwork were published in Wilderness at the Edge, a 400-page proposal calling for federal protection of 5.7 million acres of wilderness-quality land in Utah.
 In 1989, Utah Rep. Wayne Owens first introduced the citizens’ proposal into Congress as America’s Red Rock Wilderness Act.
-New York Rep. Maurice Hinchey assumed sponsorship of the bill in 1993, followed by New Jersey Rep. Rush Holt in 2013, and Sen. Richard Durbin of Illinois first introduced a corresponding bill into the U.S. Senate in 1997.
+New York Rep. Maurice Hinchey assumed sponsorship of the bill in 1993, followed by New Jersey Rep. Rush Holt in 2013 and California Rep. Alan Lowenthal in 2015.
+Sen. Richard Durbin of Illinois first introduced a corresponding bill into the U.S. Senate in 1997.

 In the late 1990s, the UWC conducted a second inventory of BLM wilderness in Utah to update and strengthen the original citizens’ proposal.
 With more time and resources at their disposal the second time around, conservationists identified an additional 3.4 million acres of wilderness-quality lands and added them to the proposal.
 The improved and expanded bill was first introduced in Congress in 1999.